 Alpha Omega M.D. – Episode #25

-…This Campbell family are victims of a cruel anomaly.
-They are, for all intents and purposes, still slaves…
+…The Campbell family are victims of a cruel anomaly; for all intents and purposes, they are still slaves…

 The opposite is true for Northern blacks, as well as some in the South, where their freedom is more of a paper reality.
 True equality with the white majority may be more than a century away.